US Mortgages For Nonresidents: A Complete 2024 Guide

 DSCR Loans

 Debt-service coverage ratio (DSCR) loans are available to all non-US citizens, regardless of residency or credit score.
-These loans can only be used to purchase rental properties (i.e., investment properties).
+DSCR loans for foreigners can only be used to purchase rental properties (i.e., investment properties).
 If you want to finance your primary residence or vacation home, a DSCR loan is sadly not for you.

 Before approving this type of mortgage, lenders will first calculate the DSCR score of a property a borrower is interested in purchasing.
 If the score is above 1, the lender will more than likely approve the loan.
 These are investment-only loans, and they use the DSCR metric (essentially potential rental income) as the main requirement to approve or deny the loan (instead of personal income or assets); because of that, they are the easiest to get out of all nonresident mortgage loans.